kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 #### Multi-label

-In a **multi-label** classification task, TP / FP / FN / TN are computed per class, like in multiclass classification.
+In a **multi-label** classification workflow, TP / FP / FN / TN are computed per class, like in multiclass classification.

 A sample is considered to be a positive one if the ground truth **includes** the evaluating class; otherwise, it’s a negative sample.
 The same logic can be applied to the inferences, so, for example, if a classifier predicts that this sample belongs to class `Airplane` and `Boat`, and the ground truth for the same sample is only class `Airplane`, then this sample is considered to be a TP for class `Airplane`, and FP for class `Boat`.

-Multi-label classification tasks can alternately be thought of as a collection of binary classification tasks.
+Multi-label classification workflow can alternately be thought of as a collection of binary classification workflows.

 ### Object Detection

-There are some differences in how these four metrics work for a detection task compared to a classification task.
+There are some differences in how these four metrics work for a detection workflow compared to a classification workflow.
 Rather than being computed at the sample level (e.g. per image), they're computed at the instance level (i.e. per object) for instances that the model is detecting.
 When given an image with multiple objects, each inference and each ground truth is assigned to one group, and the definitions of the terms are slightly altered: